 4.1 Sex-based eligibility

 Schools, clubs and election shortlists can all lawfully restrict membership based on the protected characteristic of the female sex.
 It is discretionary, but if they do wish to be female-only this must be based on someone’s legal sex and not gender identity.
 A male transsexual who self-identifies as a woman is NOT eligible for inclusion based on these rules and can be lawfully excluded.
-However, a female transsexual (a male-born trans person who has legally switched sex class to female under the GRA2004) is eligible for membership because they share the protected characteristic of the female sex with natal females.
+However, a male transsexual who has legally switched sex class to female under the GRA2004 is eligible for membership because they share the protected characteristic of the female sex with natal females.
 Girls’ schools can only admit natal females because male children cannot change legal sex under GRA2004.

-Labour party policy is that all self-identifying women will be treated as woman when it comes to roles such as women’s officers and the Jo Cox women’s memorial fund.
-However, they are not allowed to apply this to all women shortlists which is a specific legal instrument, that if used, allows 100% of places on an election shortlist to be given elusively to people who share the protected characteristic of the female sex.
-A legal process has now started which may lead to this policy being tested in the courts.
+Labour party policy is that all self-identifying women will be treated as women when it comes to roles such as women’s officers and places funded by the Jo Cox women’s memorial fund.
+However, this policy should not be applied to the all-women shortlist, a specific legal instrument that allows 100% of places on an election shortlist to be given elusively to people who share the protected characteristic of the female sex.
+A legal process has now been started which may lead to this policy being tested in the courts.

 4.2 Sex-based exemptions (Full)